-At just over two hours from London, the Devon and Cornwall are the jewels in England’s coastal crown.
-On our walking tours we take advantage of the incredible 630 miles of unbroken coastal footpath, with incredible views around every headland, clifftop and beachfront.
+At just over two hours from London, Devon and Cornwall are the jewels in England’s coastal crown.
+On our walking tours we take advantage of the stunning Dartmoor National Park and our incredible 630 miles of unbroken coastal footpath, with incredible views around every headland, clifftop and beachfront.
 Our biking tours trace the converted rail-to-trail tracks and paths that criss-cross this beautiful landscape.

 The coast of Devon and Cornwall is steeped in mystery and intrigue, offering stunning coastal walks and dotted with beautiful coastal towns and villages, it immerses our guests in England’s glorious seascapes.
 Our guests make lifelong memories on our tours.
 With our rich and varied culture, stunning views around every corner, and through meeting the humorous, generous and sometimes eccentric locals!

 And with a number of iconic places to visit including the seaside famous seaside towns of St Ives (with the new Tate Modern) and the foody heaven of Padstow.
 Wander along the beautiful North Devon beaches, cycle around the majestic and wild Dartmoor, and explore Plymouth, where the Mayflower set sail for America in 1620.
 Our guests are charmed by the region each day.
 Simply put, Devon and Cornwall has something for everyone.